Brice-sogilis/di-post/Post.md

 ## Context

 While looking at [Zig](https://ziglang.org/) I found the memory allocation idioms encouraged by the language illustrative of the Dependency Injection pattern advantages.
-I tried to write some examples, and ended up writing more of non-zig examples
+This post focuses on some benefits of dependency injection, illustrating each of them with a 'bonus' Zig example.

-I hope the document remains consistent and usefull !
+The source code backing this post can be found at https://github.com/Brice-sogilis/di-post/tree/main

 ## Terminology